A Lorentzian renormalisation group equation for gauge theories: Symmetries

 With $H$, we can derive the symmetry constraint on $\Gamma_k$.
-Such a constraint can be directly derived from the QME, and as such it can be regarded as the translation of the gauge independence of physical observables on the level of the average effective action.
+This identity can be directly derived from the QME, and as such it can be regarded as the translation of the gauge independence of physical observables on the level of the effective average action.
+We derive it first in the case of Yang-Mills-type theories for simplicity, and we later generalised the result to the case of any gauge theory.

+The identity is a main result of this paper, and is summarised in the following theorem.